select performances

 RAGGA NYC: All the threatened and delicious things joining one another

-& perfomance with musical accompainment by Eliza Douglass & Mounanou Badila
+Commissioned poem and performance with musical accompaniment by Eliza Douglass & Mounanou Badila

 Portland Insitute of Contemporary Art’s TBA Festival, 2016